 Barre & Company LLC charges a reasonable, quarterly management fee based on the value of your account.

-The main difference between a Stockbroker and us is that they make a living by charging their clients commissions.
-Therefore the more they charge the more money they make.
+The main difference between a stockbroker and us is that they make a living by charging their clients commissions.
+Therefore, the more they charge, the more money they make.

 On the other hand, as a fee-only advisor, our compensation is a flat percentage of your account value.
 We do not earn any money from commissions, trailers, or markups.
 We earn money only if your account grows or if we gain new clients.

-Do not be confused or misled! – Fee-only is definitely not the same as fee-based.
-Fee-based is a confusing term for a compensation structure that used to be called, “fee-plus commission.”
+Do not be confused or misled!
+Fee-only is definitely not the same as fee-based.
+Fee-based is a confusing term for a compensation structure that used to be called “fee-plus commission.”

 Fee-based usually means that you pay for a plan or other advice and then pay to buy investments with commissions or markups that go to the advisor.
 This can be worse than the straight commission arrangement because you may pay twice without realizing it.

 For ongoing management, the type of payment arrangement you have is important because of the issue of sales pressure.
-If an investment advisor is compensated solely by commissions or is affiliated with a firm that offers only it’s own proprietary investments, you’ll want to know the implications of this arrangement and get assurances that this will not influence decisions made for your account.
+If an investment advisor is compensated solely by commissions or is affiliated with a firm that offers only its own proprietary investments, you’ll want to know the implications of this arrangement and get assurances that this will not influence decisions made for your account.